 You can purchase recycled R22 now for existing air conditioning systems that use this specific refrigerant.

-The cost of R22 is increasing because of the decreasing supply, and will no longer be available for use at all by 2020.
+The cost of R22 is going up because of the dropping supply, and will no longer be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your air conditioning system was produced before January 2010, you have some options:
+If your AC equipment was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your AC equipment was manufactured before January 2010, you have a few options:

-1) Buy an upgraded, more environmentally-friendly system, which uses the approved AC refrigerant.
+1) Buy an upgraded, more environmentally-friendly system, which can use the approved air conditioner refrigerant.

-2) Call an expert to replace the parts in your current air conditioner to help make it compatible with approved AC refrigerant.
-Keep in mind, this is not recommended because it could nullify your warranty(ies).
+2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
+However, this is not recommended because it could nullify your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the issue of your refrigerant being phased-out, or you don’t want to agonize about the rising costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Freschi Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to panic about the issue of your refrigerant being phased-out, or you don’t want to agonize about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Stevenson Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioning system, just in time for spring!